6.4.2 |

 theist ideology founded upon the primacy of the authoritative

 and a general authoritarian attitude.
-It will come as no

-order', whereas we as adherents of a normistic denominational
+adherents of a normistic

-doctrine choose for 'legitimacy and order'.
+'legitimacy and order'.

-Now, those who believe in the primacy of the authoritative
+Now, those who believe in the primacy of the authoritative and in a

-a normist how 'e knows what norm or principle is the true or
+'e knows what norm or principle

-'e has to face the same
+conceals the fact, that 'e has to face the same kind of question 'imself:

-kind of question 'imself: how does 'e know what god or divine
+how does 'e know what god or divine revelation is the true or right

-the claim that the revelation occurred in 'er own part of the
+one (that is to say, apart from the claim that the revelation occurred in

-world, or in that of those who colonized 'er own country).
-A
+'er own part of the world, or in that of those who colonized 'er own

-normist may as a person have to choose between different norms,
+A normist may as a person have to choose between different norms,

 or between different contents or interpretations of one principle,